-- Comment: The on-ice officials should not start play if players are noticed in prohibited areas.
-The offending players should be advised to correct the situation before play is started.
-However, the primary responsibility for avoiding illegal situations rests with the players. - 8.8 If play is stopped due to the ring being immoveable, or if it cannot be safely played, the ring is awarded to the team that: - a. gains second control, or - b. did not have initial control, or - c. has initial control, provided the opposing team is not actively checking (see Case 3, Ruling 3, Comment) - NOTE: The ring is awarded to the team that did not initially control it if the player first in control momentarily removes the stick from the ring, allowing an opponent to gain control, and then takes joint control. - Case 1: A1 and B1 are trying to gain control of a free ring.
+- 8.8.c has initial control, provided the opposing team is not actively checking, or - 8.8.d was not last in control prior to simultaneous joint control being gained. - NOTE: The ring is awarded to the team that did not initially control it if the player first in control momentarily removes the stick from the ring, allowing an opponent to gain control, and then takes joint control. - Case 1: A1 and B1 are trying to gain control of a free ring.
 B1 reaches the ring first and places their stick into the ring.
 A1, close behind, also manages to place their stick into the ring.
-The ring becomes immovable. - Ruling 1: Play is stopped and Team A is awarded the ring. - Case 2: A1 has control of the ring in Team A's defensive zone.
+The ring becomes immovable. - Ruling 1: Play is stopped and Team A is awarded the ring.
+(Rules 8.8.a & 12.1) - Case 2: A1 has control of the ring in Team A's defensive zone.
 A1 skates along the boards in an attempt to move the ring out of the zone, when players B1 & B2 begin legally checking A1.
 A1 skates into B1 & B2 but does not create sufficient contact to warrant a Charging penalty.
 A1, B1 & B2 stay at the boards. - Ruling 2: Violation by A1.
-Play is stopped, team B is awarded a free pass in the nearest circle within the zone where play was stopped. - Case 3: A1 has control of the ring and is being checked by B1.
+Play is stopped, team B is awarded a free pass in the nearest circle within the zone where play was stopped.
+(Rules 8.8.b & 12.1) - Case 3: A1 has control of the ring and is being checked by B1.
 B1 takes a legal stationary position or legally skates to a position to take away A1's path along the boards when the ring is tied up as a result of: - a.
 B2 taking a legal position on the other side of A1, leaving A1 only a small path away from the situation. - b.
-B2 and B3 take legal positions surrounding A1, leaving enough room for A1 to skate away from the situation.
+B2 and B3 take legal positions surrounding A1, leaving enough room for A1 to skate away from the situation. - c.

-- c.
 B2 and B3 take legal positions surrounding A1, leaving no room for A1 to skate away from the situation.
 B1, B2 and B3 are actively checking A1. - d.
 B2 and B3 take legal positions surrounding A1, leaving no room for A1 to skate away from the situation.
-B1, B2 and B3 are not attempting to check A1
+B1, B2 and B3 are not attempting to check A1.